 Access to grid points outside the tubular grid simply return $-\gamma$ if the grid point lies in Ω^- and γ if the grid point lies in Ω^+ .
-The time complexity of random access to a grid point, $\mathbf{X}N = (x_1, x_2, ..., x_N)$, is $O(\sum{n=0}^{N-1} \log C{\mathbf{X}n})$, where $C{\mathbf{X}n}$ is the number of connected components in p-column \mathbf{X}n .
-Employing this random access operation it is easy to implement the following fundamental operations: 1) an operation that determines if a grid point is inside or outside of the interface, 2) an operation that determines if a grid point is in the tubular grid, 3) an operation that determines the closest point on the interface to a grid point inside the tubular grid.
+The time complexity of random access to a grid point, $\mathbf{X}N = (x_1, x_2, \dots, x_N)$, is $O(\sum{n=0}^{N-1} \log C{\mathbf{X}n})$, where $C{\mathbf{X}n}$ is the number of connected components in p-column \mathbf{X}n .
+Appendix D describes the random access operation in full detail.
+We finally note that in cases where the number of connected components within p-columns is small it is actually advantageous to employ a linear search instead of the asymptotically optimal binary search.

+Employing the random access operation it is easy to implement the following fundamental operations: (1) an operation that determines if a grid point is inside or outside of the interface, (2) an operation that determines if a grid point is in the tubular grid, (3) an operation that determines the closest point on the interface to a grid point inside the tubular grid.

-3.5 Logarithmic Time Neighbor Access
+3.5.
+Logarithmic Time Neighbor Access

 This section describes how the DT-Grid implements fast neighbor access to grid points by utilizing structural information about the grid.
 Constant access time to a grid point is possible if its index into the value array constituent is known.
 However, this index does not provide any structural information about the location of the grid point in relation to neighboring grid points in the coordinate directions.
 For this reason the DT-Grid supports Locator based access.
 A Locator points to and provides structural information about a grid point in a DT-Grid.
 It allows for constant access time to the grid point itself and faster neighbor access than can be achieved using random access alone.
 Locators are not explicitly stored but can be computed by an operation similar to a random access operation.
 A N-dimensional Locator is defined recursively with respect to dimensionality as where loc is a N-1-dimensional Locator.
 The components iv and ic point respectively into the value and nCoord arrays of DTGridND.
-In particular iv, points to the value of the grid point and ic points to the N'th coordinate of the first grid point in the connected component in which the grid point lies.
-The last component, Xn, is the N'th coordinate of the grid point.
+In particular iv, points to the value of the grid point and ic points to the Nth coordinate of the first grid point in the connected component in which the grid point lies.
+The last component, Xn, is the Nth coordinate of the grid point.